KevinBatdorf/unsplash-block-plugin/readme.txt

 = Terms of Use & Privacy =

 While using this plugin you will connect through via an API at [unsplash-api-search.vercel.app](https://unsplash-api-search.vercel.app/) that returns images based on your search terms.
-No personally identifiable data is collected.
+No personally identifiable data is passed along outside of what is required for normal Internet communication (referer information, IP, etc).

 You may audit the server code at its [GitHub repository](https://github.com/KevinBatdorf/unsplash-api).

+The server is hosted on [Vercel](https://vercel.com/), and by connecting to their servers, you also agree to their [privacy policy](https://vercel.com/legal/privacy-policy) and [terms](https://vercel.com/legal/terms) as well.

 Further, the API mentioend above routes requests to [Unsplash.com](https://unsplash.com).
 You can view their privacy policy here ([Unsplash Privacy Policy](https://unsplash.com/privacy)).